-At Greenlands Primary School all children, including those who are disadvantaged and children who have SEND learn whole school and subject specific concepts through learning about a wide variety of musical traditions and styles across the school.
+At Greenlands Primary School all children, including those who are disadvantaged and children who have SEND learn subject specific concepts through learning about a wide variety of musical traditions and styles across the school.

 Without music life would be a mistake

 - Friedrich Nietzche

 At Greenlands we follow the Kapow Music Scheme

 Why Music is Important

 Making music in the early and primary years increases listening and concentration skills, and enhances a child’s ability to discriminate between sounds.
 This improves phonetic awareness and helps to develop language and literacy skills.